rusefi/rusefi_documentation/Overview/TS_generated/rusEFI-project-Idle.md

 Use separate IAC Table For Coasting: This setting allows the ECU to open the IAC during overrun conditions to help reduce engine breaking, this can be helpful for large engines in light weight cars.

-Detailed status in console: Print details into rusEfi console
+Detailed status in console: Print details into rusEFI console

 PID Extra for low RPM(%): Increases PID reaction for RPM<target by adding extra percent to PID-error